Habits

 Habits are repeated behaviors.
 Some habits are benign.
 For example, a baseball player has the habit of touching their foot with their bat every time they step into the batter’s box, or a teenager has a habit of checking their phone every time it makes a new message sound.
 Some habits can be harmful.
 Addictions and compulsions can keep people from accomplishing their goals.

-Examples of Habits
+Examples of the Habits Factor

 • Checks phone constantly